opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 Hosting your OpenSearch MCP Server on AWS Bedrock AgentCore Runtime provides a scalable, managed solution for integrating OpenSearch with AI agents.
 Whether you choose the quick CloudFormation deployment or the CLI approach, you'll have a robust, cloud-hosted MCP server that can serve multiple agents and applications.

-The hosted approach eliminates the need to manage infrastructure while providing enterprise-grade security through OAuth authentication and fine-grained access controls.
+The hosted approach eliminates the need to manage infrastructure while providing enterprise-grade security through OAuth authentication and fine-grained access control.
 This makes it ideal for production deployments where you need reliable, scalable access to your OpenSearch data from AI agents.

 Ready to get started?
 Try the CloudFormation template for the fastest setup, or use the CLI method if you need more control over your deployment configuration.